bennettslin/yearlings_bobtail_app/DARKEN_NOTES.md

 # TODO
 * Add darken shared style to relevant presences
+* Make basement and Bennett pillows the same?
 * Change past colors to its own colour, not shared